What is Cardano (ADA)? Everything you need to know about ADA

 Cardano is an open source, public blockchain project.
 By open source, it means anyone can contribute to the development of the program that runs it, making it impossible for one person to control with private codes.
 It is also decentralized, meaning there is no central authority that controls it, such as a bank or government.

-The project uses a Proof-of-Stake (PoS) consensus algorithm which requires less energy consumption compared to Bitcoin and other Proof-of-Work (PoW) projects.
-This is one of the arguments for Cardano’s superiority and the chances that it could overtake Bitcoin according to Hoskinson.
+The project uses a Proof-of-Stake (PoS) consensus algorithm called Ouroboros, which requires less energy consumption compared to Bitcoin and other Proof-of-Work (PoW) projects.
+Cardano has been a PoS blockchain from the start, unlike Ethereum which migrated from PoW to PoS in September 2022.

 How does Cardano work?

-The cardano project uses PoS to verify transactions.
-This means a number of large holders of the native token, ADA, stake their holdings to secure the network and are rewarded with more ADA as an incentive.
+The Cardano project uses PoS to verify transactions.
+This means a number of ADA holders stake their holdings to secure the network and are rewarded with more ADA as an incentive.

 Scalability

 One of Cardano’s most emphasized strengths is its scalability.
-As stated earlier, the network can process a million transactions in a second, remember?
+The network currently processes approximately 250 transactions per second (TPS) on its base layer.
 This is made possible with the use of Epochs.
 This is a system that assigns blocks to nodes and decides who validates which block on the network.

 Epochs divide the transactions into slots, and any node (computers running the network) can be nominated as slot leader.
-The slots can also be splitted into smaller units, making it possible for the network to handle large numbers of transactions.
-This is the secret of Cardano’s scalability.
+The slots can also be split into smaller units, making it possible for the network to handle large numbers of transactions.
+To further improve scalability, Cardano is developing two major solutions: Ouroboros Leios, a consensus upgrade targeting approximately 1,000 TPS, and Hydra, a Layer 2 scaling solution that processes transactions off-chain for near-instant settlement.

 Blockchain interoperability